UOAF/bms_html_briefing/README.md

 In the config.ini file you may also modify the page contents: it is a list of lines of the form "page = section1, section2, ...", a single list of keywords producing a page of the kneeboard.
 Keywords refer to various kneeboard sections and coincide with the names of files in the templates folder.

-If you put an image with the filename "logo.png" into the /assets directory, after the next launch it will appear as a logo in the flight roster section, because why not.
+If you put an image with the filename ```logo.png``` into the ```/assets``` directory, after the next launch it will appear as a logo in the flight roster section, because why not.

+### Map
+Starting from the version 0.5 there is an option to add a map to the kneeboards.
+This uses [Leaflet](https://leafletjs.com/).

+To use the map, put 4096x4096 map images into the ```/assets``` directory, and choose an appropriate one with "Browse" dialogue on top of the map.
+Map can be dragged with mouse and zoomed with the mouse wheel.
+Double click sets bullseye.

+The map images usually come with the theatre install.
+For example (all folders are relative to the Falcon BMS install path):
+* KTO has several 4K map images to choose from in ```Docs/05 Maps/``` folder
+* ITO similarly has those in ```Data/Add-On Israel/Docs/02 Maps``` folder,
+* Coastal Front for BMS 4.37 has maps in ```Data/Add-On Coastal Front/Docs/Tacview_and_WDP_files/WDP/Coastal Front``` folder.

+The map that is loaded by default is ```assets/map.png```.

 ### Launch options
 ``` -m, --monitor```: equivalent to ```monitor = True``` in config.ini (overrides config.ini value)

 ``` -s, --separated```: equivalent to ```joined = False``` in config.ini (overrides config.ini value)

 ## TLDR, suggested workflow